A Tutorial Review of Bayesian Optimization with Gaussian Processes to Accelerate Stationary Point Searches: The Bayesian Surrogate Loop: Anatomy of the Unified Framework

 The preceding sections develop the GP as a regression tool: given training data, it produces a posterior mean (the surrogate surface) and a posterior variance (the uncertainty).
 What converts this into an optimization tool is the realization that both quantities feed naturally into an iterative decision loop.
 The posterior mean provides a cheap surface on which to run standard optimizers (L-BFGS, CG, NEB relaxation), and the posterior variance provides a criterion for when and where to request the next expensive electronic structure evaluation.
 This is a Bayesian optimization (BO) loop \cite{jonesEfficientGlobalOptimization1998,shahriariTakingHumanOut2016,gramacySurrogatesGaussianProcess2020}, adapted from the scalar setting (optimize an unknown function) to structured PES problems (find saddle points, minimum energy paths, and local minima) with gradient observations.

 The abstraction that makes this unification possible is simple: the GP operates on configurations in \(\mathbb{R}^{3N}\) with associated energy and force observations.
 The GP does not know whether a state came from a dimer midpoint, a NEB image, or a minimization step.
 The same kernel, the same covariance algebra, the same hyperparameter training applies regardless.
 Methods differ only in which optimizer produced the current geometry and which acquisition criterion selects the next one.
+Figure \ref{fig:bo_loop} gives the corresponding visual flow for the generic Bayesian surrogate loop.

 Table \ref{tab:instantiation} summarizes how each method instantiates Algorithm \ref{alg:bo_loop}.

 The inner optimization proposes configurations by running a standard optimizer on the surrogate surface.
 The surrogate is cheap, so the inner loop can run to convergence (or until the trust boundary is reached).
 Two quantities govern when the inner loop should terminate and when the oracle should be consulted.
 Both are derived from the GP posterior variance projected onto the subspace relevant to each method.